AlekhyaSasi/MyWritings/MarkdownSyntax.md

 ## Email address
 To quickly turn a URL or email address into a link, enclose it in angle brackets.
 <https://www.bing.com>

 <try@example.com>
 ## escaping characters
 To display a literal character that would otherwise be used to format text in a Markdown document, add a backslash (\) in front of the character.

 \* Without the backslash, this would be a bullet in an unordered list.

-## escaping characters